carbon-language/carbon-lang/docs/README.md

 ## Design

 The design of the Carbon language, and the rationale for that design, is documented in the [`design/` directory](design/README.md).
-It is intended to support these audiences:
+This documentation is intended to support these audiences:

 -   People who wish to determine whether Carbon would be the right choice to use for a project compared to other existing languages.